EdgeFirstAI/documentation/docs/studio/dataio.md

 Return:

-- JSON list of samples, where each key is the uuid of the sample
+- JSON list of samples, where each key is the uuid of the sample.
 - If sample has an image, an S3 presigned URL is provided.
 - If sample has file type annotations, an S3 presigned URL is provided for each file.
-- Error message if an error occurred
+- Error message if an error occurred.

-Get List of Samples Without File URLs
+## Get List of Samples Without File URLs

 Endpoint: https://dveml.com/samples/list

 Method: HTTP GET

 Payload:

 ```
 {
  'sequence_uuid': 'abc',
  'code': 'abc',
 }
 ```

 Return:

 - JSON list of samples, where each key is the uuid of the sample.
 - No of S3 Presigned Urls for images or file-type annotations.
 - Error message if an error occurred.
-- Get Detailed Info for Samples
+- Get Detailed Info for Samples.
 - Endpoint: https://dveml.com/samples/get

 Method: HTTP GET